 Did you know?

-Throughout his career Brennan has been fascinated by the process and technique of making tapestry.
+Throughout his career Brennan was fascinated by the process and technique of making tapestry.
 Here, the links of the chains of the design are ‘woven’ together just as the weft threads of the tapestry form chains around the warp to create the design.
-Chains is a tapestry about tapestry making itself and Brennan takes this further by using a special technique.
+Chains is a tapestry about tapestry making itself and Brennan took this further by using a special technique.
 By using a relatively fine grey warp with crude weft threads which do not completely cover the warp, the chain-like nature of the structure of the tapestry is accentuated.

 This technique also creates an unusual texture and tonal dimension where the textile is more like a coarse and floppy plain weave fabric – like a cheap hessian – than a conventional tapestry.
 The cream, brown, and grey colours through which the grey warp shows create an overall effect of dirty off-white, with the grey warp acting like oil on the chains.
-Sometimes Brennan uses blisteringly bright colours in his work but some of his most thoughtful and conceptual pieces, including the giant crucifix Cruciform I(1966) in St. John’s Kirk in Perth, ply a tonality of mauves, browns and natural wool, where texture and design rather than colour are the most important considerations.
+Sometimes Brennan used blisteringly bright colours in his work but some of his most thoughtful and conceptual pieces, including the giant crucifix Cruciform I(1966) in St. John’s Kirk in Perth, ply a tonality of mauves, browns and natural wool, where texture and design rather than colour are the most important considerations.

 In the 1960s and 1970s, Leith had a busy dock and a shipbuilding yard, and the initial inspiration for Chains came from observing ship’s mooring chains at the docks.